 Reminder due to Covid-19

 The TABC is out there with more enforcement agents and shows a zero-tolerance attitude towards any possible violation.
 We have seen and heard of several cases where companies got licenses revoked for tiny violations or mistakes.
-Somewhere the business didn’t even have an influence on.
 Don’t get caught with a violation or suspension of your TABC license.
 We know how the TABC works, and we can help you get your license back

 Defending Against Alleged TABC Violations

-The attorneys at BERTOLINO LLP know how to build a compelling case to protect your liquor license – and your livelihood.
+The attorneys at Bertolino LLP know how to build a compelling case to protect your liquor license – and your livelihood.
 If you have received a TABC complaint, we can help.
 We have successfully helped clients resolve a wide range of complicated legal matters involving license defense.
 Our honest, experienced attorneys will fight aggressively on behalf of your license and reputation.
-Contact us today or call (512) 717-5432 and schedule a case evaluation.
+Contact us today or call (512) 476-5757 and schedule a case evaluation with our Client Relations Coordinator.